 In determining financial need, one of the most important factors is whether you are classified as a dependent or independent student.
 Dependent students must include parental information on the FAFSA.
 Independent students should include information only on themselves and their spouse (when applicable).
-You are automatically classified as independent for the 2024-2025 award year if you can check ANY of the following boxes:
+You are automatically classified as independent for the 2025-2026 award year if you can check ANY of the following boxes:

-- 🗆 I was born before January 1, 2001 - $\Box$ I am married - I will be working on a master's or doctorate program (e.g., MA, MBA, MD, JD, PhD, EdD, graduate certificate) - □ I am serving on active duty in the U.S. Armed Forces - $\hfill\square$ I am a veteran of the U.S. Armed Forces - □ I now have or will have children for whom I will provide more than half of their support between July 1, 2024 and June 30, 2025 - □ Since I turned age 13, both of my parents were deceased - □ I was in foster care at any point since turning age 13 - □ I have dependents (other than my children or my spouse) who live with me and I provide more than half of their support - □ I was a dependent or ward of the court at any point since turning age 13 - □ I am currently or I was an emancipated minor - □ I am currently or I was in legal guardianship

-□ I am currently, or at risk of, experiencing homelessness
+- □ I was born before January 1, 2002 - □ I am married - I will be working on a master's or doctorate program (e.g., MA, MBA, MD, JD, PhD, EdD, graduate certificate) - □ I am serving on active duty in the U.S. Armed Forces - $\hfill\square$ I am a veteran of the U.S. Armed Forces - I have children who live with me for whom I will provide more than half of their support between July 1, 2025 and June 30, 2026 - □ Since I turned age 13, both of my parents were deceased - I was in foster care at any point since turning age 13 - □ I have dependents (other than my children or spouse) who live with me for whom I will provide more than half of their support between July 1, 2025 and June 30, 2026 - □ I was a dependent or ward of the court at any point since turning age 13 - □ I am currently or I was an emancipated minor - □ I am currently or I was in legal guardianship - □ At any time on or after July 1, 2024, I was unaccompanied (not living with a parent or guardian) and either (1) homeless or (2) self-supporting and at risk of being homeless years old).

-If none of these criteria apply to you, you are a dependent student (even if you are 18 years old).
 Visit https://studentaid.gov/ apply-for-aid/fafsa/filling-out/dependency for more information.

+If none of these criteria apply to you, you are a dependent student (even if you are 18